zues1234/Wheat-detection-using-DETR/README.md

 In this project, the motive was to detect wheat heads for further analysis(analysis nnot included).
 From the images of the field I can now detect the wheat heads which can be used by scientists or farmer for analysis like spread, size, thickness or each head.

-follow on this [DETR(DEtection TRansformer)](https://github.com/facebookresearch/detr)to read more about it.
+follow on this (DEtection TRansformer) [DETR](https://github.com/facebookresearch/detr)to read more about it.

 ## Motivation
 Wanted to try a new unique SOTA model for object detection.